rubenwiersma/hsn/README.md

 This project requires the following dependencies.
 The version numbers have been tested and shown to work, other versions are likely, but not guaranteed, to work.
 - [PyTorch 1.5](https://pytorch.org)
 - [PyTorch Geometric 1.4.3 and its dependencies](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html)
+  <br />There are known issues with some later versions of PyTorch geometric (specifically, 1.6.1).
+Our code has been tested with version 1.4.3.
+To install, follow the [instructions](https://pytorch-geometric.readthedocs.io/en/latest/notes/installation.html) and in the last step, type:
+  <br />`$ pip install torch-geometric==1.4.3`
 - [Progressbar2](https://pypi.org/project/progressbar2/)
 - [Suitesparse](http://faculty.cse.tamu.edu/davis/suitesparse.html) (used for the Vector Heat Method)